Continual Learning: Applications and the Road Forward: Future directions for continual learning

 In contrast to smaller models, the required adjustments to accommodate new tasks are usually limited compared to the initial training phase, which may result in forgetting being less pronounced than previously anticipated.
 It is an open questions which continual learning techniques are more effective in such a case.
 For example, ~\citet{xiang2023language} suggest that parameter regularization mechanisms~\citep{kirkpatrick2017overcoming} are more effective than functional regularization (\eg distillation approaches~\citep{li2017learning}) in reducing forgetting in a large language model.
 Additionally, it might not be necessary to update all parameters, which in itself is computationally expensive for large models.
-Approaches considering adapters~\citep{houlsby2019parameter,jia2022visual,li2021prefix}, low rank updates~\citep{hu2022lora} or prompting~\citep{jung2023generating}, are argued to be more feasible in this setting.
-Freezing, or using non-uniform learning rates, might also be necessary when data is limited to prevent optimization and overfitting issues.
-How to adapt models if the required changes are comparatively small to the original training remains an interesting research direction, with promising initial results~\citep{wang2022learning,li2023steering,panos2023first}.
+Approaches considering adapters \citep{houlsby2019parameter,jia2022visual,li2021prefix}, low rank updates~\citep{hu2022lora} or prompting~\citep{jung2023generating}, are argued to be more feasible in this setting.
+Freezing, or using non-uniform learning rates, might be necessary when the amount of data is limited to prevent optimization and overfitting issues, \Ra{or to improve the implicit bias of a model when faced with a new data~\citep{sutton1992adapting}} How to adapt models if the required changes are comparatively small to the original training remains an interesting research direction, with promising initial results~\citep{wang2022learning,li2023steering,panos2023first}.

-Lastly, in the large scale learning setting there is a paradigm shift from end-to-end learning towards more modular approaches, where different components are first trained and then stitched together.
+Lastly, in the large-scale learning setting there is a paradigm shift from end-to-end learning towards more modular approaches, where different components are first trained and then stitched together.
 It is somewhat of an open question of what implication this has for continual learning~\citep{Ostapenko2022Foundational, cossu2022cl}.
 In the simplest scenario, one could decouple the learning of a representation, done with \eg contrastive unsupervised learning, versus that of classifier with supervision~\citep[\eg][]{alayrac2022flamingo}.
 Yet this idea can be extended towards using multiple (\eg domain specific) experts~\citep{ramesh2021model} and using more than one modality (\eg vision and speech)~\citep{radford2021learning}.
 A better understanding of how continual learning algorithms can exploit these setting is required to expand beyond the end-to-end paradigms currently used.

 While there has been promising research in these directions, we believe that considerably more is needed.
 So far, we do not have a strong understanding of the possibilities and limits of small updates on large pre-trained models, and how the training dynamics are different than the smaller-scale models typically used in continual learning.
 Further research in the relation between new data and pre-training data might open up new opportunities to more effectively apply these smaller updates, and will ultimately make continual learning more effective in handling all sorts of changes in data distributions.
 Understanding the interplay between memory and learning, and how to exploit the modular structure of this large model could enable specific ways to address the continual learning problem.